-In this guide; i will walk you through the steps to create a snipping tool shortcut on the Windows 10 desktop.
+In this guide, I will walk you through the steps to create a snipping tool shortcut on the Windows 10 desktop.

-Snipping Tool in Windows 10
+The Snipping Tool is a feature in Windows 10.

 You should now have the snipping tool visible on your Desktop.
 You can use it by double clicking on it.